opendocsg/slw-judgments-backfill/2006_SGHC_229/report.md

  As in the case of other professions the standard generally required of an architect in discharging his duties is the reasonable skill, care and diligence of an ordinary competent and skill architect.

-38     The defendant submitted that the standard of care expected of the defendant must be objectively determined as a matter of fact by the court (see _Chong Yeo & Partners & Anor v Guan Ming Hardware & Engineering Pte Ltd_ [1997] 2 SLR 729).
+38     The defendant submitted that the standard of care expected of the defendant must be objectively determined as a matter of fact by the court (see _Chong Yeo & Partners & Anor v Guan Ming Hardware & Engineering Pte Ltd_ <span class="citation">[1997] 2 SLR 729</span>).

 39     Even if a duty of care was owed to the plaintiff, the defendant argued it had not breached the duty.
 The defendant contended there was no causal link between the alleged breach of duty and the loss suffered because the plaintiff had not shown how the alleged breach led to its financial woes.